copyright

 Definition of a CMO

-A CMO is an entity that is:
+A CMO is any entity which:

 An entity that meets all of the above criteria is a CMO, regardless of: